Nursing

 Administering Medications

-Labor and delivery nurses are also responsible for administering medications throughout the process of labor.
+Labor and delivery nurses are also responsible for administering medications during labor and delivery.
 This may include administering oral and intravenous medications per a physician’s orders.
-These medications can treat pain, nausea, changes in blood pressure, or any other symptoms that need to be addressed.
+These medications can treat pain, nausea, changes in blood pressure or any other symptoms that need to be addressed.

 Preparing for Birth

-A labor and delivery nurse closely monitors the amount of time between contractions, information that is vital to administering necessary procedures in each stage of the birthing process.
-They anticipate when to set-up the room and prepare the mother for delivery.
+A labor and delivery nurse closely monitors the time between contractions, which is essential for administering necessary procedures at each stage of the birthing process.
+They anticipate when to set up the delivery room and prepare the mother for delivery.

 Inducing Labor